iOS Swift SDK

 We also provide a Swift package that you can use to build your own app.
 The package is located under ios/MLCSwift.

-• Then you can add ios/MLCSwift package to your app in Xcode.
+• Add ios/MLCSwift package to your app in Xcode.
 Under “Frameworks, Libraries, and Embedded Content”, click add package dependencies and add local package that points to ios/MLCSwift.

 • Finally, we need to add the libraries dependencies.
 Under build settings: